Have a question?

 Teacher of Month Jouré Rustemeyer CEO and Founder

 Jouré is an experienced educator and course developer with over 20 years in the field of neurodiversity.
-She is the founder of Help My Child, a respected online resource offering internationally accredited courses designed for therapists, teachers, and parents.
+She is the founder of Help My Child and Neuro Adult Support, respected online resources offering internationally accredited courses designed for therapists, teachers, parents and individuals with various diagnoses that want more information regarding their diagnosis.
 Her work bridges evidence-based research and real-world application, equipping professionals and caregivers with the practical strategies they need to support neurodivergent individuals.
 Passionate about clarity, compassion, and accessibility, Jouré is committed to creating content that empowers others to understand and affirm neurodivergent needs—without resorting to outdated, punitive models.

 Teacher courses: